Key Takeaways

 - Positive independent reviews

-- Clearly stated fees on annuity products
+- Clearly states fees on annuity products

 - Transparent brokers or advisors